sumocoders/FrameworkCoreBundle/Resources/doc/deployment/deployment.md

 ## Install deployer

-To use the deployer we need to have a local installation of the deployer.
+To use the deployer we need to have a local installation of [Deployer](https://deployer.org/).
 Run the following commands in the terminal:

 ```